mali8308/mali8308/README.md

 ---

+### ⚡ Fun Fact
-⚡ Fun fact: When I'm not analyzing genomes, you might find me jumping out of a plane from 10,000 feet up in the air 🛩️
+- When I'm not analyzing genomes, you might find me jumping out of a plane from 10,000 feet up in the air 🛩️
+- Or I might be playing with my cat 🐈‍⬛

 <!---